M.A. Folklore and Folk Culture, Hebrew University of Jerusalem, 2015

 - 2017 "“The subjects that I decide to paint are those that have a story to tell”: The word–image problematic and voice in They Called Me Mayer July: Painted Memories of a Jewish Childhood in Poland before the Holocaust", Uncovering Interactions between Visual and Verbal media, University of Toronto, March 2017

 - 2016 “Can a Storyteller Write Ethnography?
-A (Re)Consideration of Tomás Criomhthain’s Irish Autobiography, An tOileánach”, International Society of Folk and Narrative Research and American Folklore Society Joint Meeting, October 2016
+A (Re)Consideration of Tomás Criomhthain’s Irish Autobiography, An tOileánach”, International Society of Folk and Narrative Research and American Folklore Society Joint Meeting, Miami, October 2016

 - 2016 “The Question of Voices in the Autobiography, They Called Me Mayer July”, The Fourteenth Annual Conference for Graduate Students in Jewish Studies, The Hebrew University of Jerusalem, March 2016